jgarber623/refresh-dc.org/src/events/_posts/2013-09-19-practical-ways-to-make-your-website-accessible.md

 This session will be run by John F. Croston III, who is a web developer and accessibility advocate from the Washington, DC area.
 John is the Web Accessibility Manager for the United States Department of Labor Office of Public Affairs and is well known for his work in organizing Accessibility Camp DC, as well as participating many other DC Tech Events.

 This presentation will be a 60-minute lecture introducing several techniques that you can take advantage of to build an accessible website using a variety of ideas and code samples.
-During this session, John will provide some easy-to-remember ways that you can use to improve the accessibility of your website, but that won’t take a lot of effort on your part.
+During this session, John will provide some easy-to-remember ways that you can use to improve the accessibility of your website, but that won't take a lot of effort on your part.

 Drawing from his 18+ years of experience of mainframe programming (COBOL) and seven years of web programming experience, John will cover the following areas to help you make your website more accessible: